kovacsmate-0/devops_project/README.md

 In order to test the app deployment with gunicorn use the following command:

+        # accept traffic from all of the available interfaces
         gunicorn wsgi_server:app -b 0.0.0.0:8000

 For windows environment users there is an alternative:

         pip install waitress